 Webinar Fundamental Electrical Estimating

 Our home study course is an option which allows individuals to complete the Fundamental Estimating Class in an eight week schedule.
 Once a client has registered and paid their tuition, all material, textbooks, project drawings, specifications, tally counter, scaled tape measure and templates for Microsoft Word and Excel files (on disk) are mailed.
 Once the student has received this material and has had time to review it – approximately one week – we will discuss via phone or email when the class will start and what scheduled day we will have our class.
-Once we start our classes, we continue every week until we are complete, no starting and stopping, we do not skip weeks.
+Once we start our classes, we continue every week until your class is completed, no starting and stopping, we do not skip weeks.
 Because this is a one on one class, should an issue arise, with 24 hours’ notice we can reschedule to another time or even a different day.
 Our local course is generally set up as a two, two day sessions over a two week period when in a class room setting.
-This is a home study course is a method to spread a tremendous amount of information to be spread out over an eight weeks’ time frame.
+This home study course is a method to spread a tremendous amount of information over an eight week time frame.
 Allow between four to eight hours a week for this courses material as a home study course.
 The more time invested the better your results should be.
 As you can see this class allows a substantial increase in time over the local training.
 Motivation to complete this class is a key to this class’s success as the class is self–paced.
 We will e-mail students requesting homework once or twice during the course to help remind them that an assignment is due.

 We make every effort to motivate our students enrolled in these classes; however, it is intended for people who are willing to commit three to four hours a week during the eight–week course for homework.
 The more time invested on this material the more information you will retain from this class.